arquivonulo369-beep/arquivonulo/residuals/RESG_016.md

 ## STATE DESCRIPTION

-RESG-16 documents a state of confluence where multiple flows coexist without origin hierarchy.
+RESG_016 documents a state of confluence where multiple flows coexist without origin hierarchy.

 Sea, rivers, and falls occupy the same operational surface.
 There is no upstream or downstream — only presence.

-Under RESG-04 (No Carrier) conditions, the signal is not distributed.
+Under NO_CARRIER conditions, the signal is not distributed.
 It is encountered.

 The organism disengages from primary transport mechanisms and becomes responsive to the external environment as indexable, not recommendable.